qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/literal/multiliteral-arguments.md

 So far, we've described normal arguments and literal arguments.
 We've described the nuances with literal arguments and how they're not really "arguments", so they don't appear in the [`CommandArguments args`](../../command-arguments) for commands.

 Now forget all of that.
-Multi literal arguments are the same as literal arguments but they _do_ appear in the [`CommandArguments args`](../../command-arguments) for commands (i.e. they are [listed](../../listed-arguments)).
+Multi literal arguments are the same as literal arguments, but they _do_ appear in the [`CommandArguments args`](../../command-arguments) for commands (i.e., they are [listed](../../listed-arguments)).
 Multi literal arguments are just a way better alternative to literal arguments.
 The multi literal argument constructor allows you to provide a `String nodeName` and a `String... literals` of possible values which you can use for your command declaration.

-The multi literal argument has all of the same benefits of a regular literal argument - they are hardcoded options that the user must enter – they don't allow other values.
+The multi literal argument has all the same benefits of a regular literal argument – they’re hardcoded options that the user must enter – they don't allow other values.

 :::danger Developer's Note: